Matalan: History

 In 1985, John Hargreaves opened the first Matalan store at Bamber Bridge, near Preston, Lancashire.
 There were fifty stores by 1995, and in 1997, the company moved its headquarters from Preston to Skelmersdale, also in Lancashire.
 The company was floated on the London Stock Exchange in 1998, but taken private again by the Hargreaves family in October 2006.

 During 2009, John Hargreaves sought to sell off Matalan, but by February 2010, had failed to find buyers willing to meet the £1.5 billion price.
 Jason Hargreaves was appointed managing director in July 2013.
 The headquarters moved to a purpose built site at Knowsley, Merseyside in 2014.
 The company won approval for this scheme in October 2012.

 In September 2018, it began a partnership with toy retailer The Entertainer, who opened 59 in-store concessions as 'Totally Toys'.

 In June 2020, Matalan confirmed that they would name a new chairman and a new chief commercial officer less than a month after John Mills stated he would step down from the board.
 Steve Johnson succeeded Mills as the next chairperson of the value retailer, while James Brown moved into the completely new Chief Commercial Officer position at the company.
+In July 2020, Matalan filed for Chapter 15 bankruptcy in the United States.

 In March 2023, it was announced that former Co-op Food CEO, Jo Whitfield, would be joining Matalan as chief executive.
 Whitfield served in various executive roles at Matalan between 2002 and 2008.

 In October 2024, after only 18 months, Jo Whitfield left the position of CEO to pursue a her own portfolio career.